Blow-up phenomena in nonlocal eigenvalue problems: when theories of $L^1$ and $L^2$ meet: General linear theory

 to

 \end{proof}

 \begin{remark} Notice that

-Since the regularity of the second term of the sum is always that of $\bG_0(f)$, we can iterate the bootstrap in $k$ up to its regularity as in the proof of \Cref{prop:eigenfunctions regularity}.
+Since the last summation is always as regular as $\bG_0(f)$, we can choose $k$ large and bootstrap the regularity of $u$ as in the proof of \Cref{prop:eigenfunctions regularity}.
 This shows us that the regularisation properties of $\bG_\lambda$ are precisely those of $\bG_0$. \end{remark}